Hearts (suit): Name

+In Bridge, for which in Germany the French deck is common, it is called by its French name, Cœur.
+In games using German-suited cards the suit of Hearts is often called "Red" (Rot), e.g. the Unter of Hearts would be the "Red Unter" (Rotunter or Rot-Unter) and the Nine of Hearts the "Red Nine" (Rotneun or Rot-Neun).
+In the game of Watten, the King of Hearts is the highest Trump.
+In Tiến Lên, Hearts are the highest-ranked suit.

 The origin of the term "heart" to describe the symbol, which only very marginally resembles a true heart, is not known.
 In general, equivalents in other languages also mean "heart".

 Characteristics

 The heart typically has a form of cardioid, the lower part of which ends in a point.
 The symbol is drawn with its tip down, the two lobes of the cardioid pointing upwards.
-Generally, the hearts are coloured red.
+Generally, the hearts are coloured red so they can be used in some games as a pair with Diamonds (suit), like Klondike (solitaire).
+They form one of the two major suits in bridge (with spades).

 French pattern

-The following gallery shows the hearts of a 52-card deck of French playing cards.
+The following gallery shows the hearts of a standard 52-card deck of French-suited playing cards.
 Not shown is the Knight of Hearts, used in tarot card games:

 German pattern

-The gallery below shows a suit of Hearts from a German suited deck of 32 cards.
+The gallery below shows a suit of Hearts from a German-suited playing cards of 32 cards.
 The pack is of the Saxonian pattern:

+Four-colour packs

+Four-color decks are sometimes used in tournaments or online.
+In such packs Hearts may be: